claass/dsnd_projects/disaster_response_pipeline/README.md

 # Disaster Response Pipeline

 ### About this project:
-This project is a web app to aid disaster relief workers by assigning text messages up to 36 different labels related to its content.
+This project creates a web app to aid disaster relief workers.
+It provides the user with an interface to input text messages and returns up to 36 different labels as they apply to the message content.
+Under the hood the web app is using a random forest algorithm that achieved 97% precision and 85% recall on the testing dataset (that said, performance varies a lot by label category).
 The web app also displays visualizations of the training data used to train the algorithm.
-Under the hood the web app is using a random forest algorithm with varying performance by label (see table below).

-**Other content in this repo:**
-- process_data.py: Script to load, clean, and save the input data provided by FigureEight
+Scripts to load, clean, and save the input data and retrain the classifier are also included in this folder.
+The dataset has been provided by FigureEight.
-- train_classifier.py: Script to retrain the classifier.
-Options for gridsearch have been simplified to limit processing time.

 **Classifier performance by label:**